zarf-dev/proposals/0021-zarf-values/README.md

 ## Proposal

 The proposed solution is to add a new `values` global field to the Zarf package configuration that will accept a list of values files to serve as package defaults as well as an optional schema file for validating the values provided.
 These fields would follow existing Zarf compose conventions and would also map into Helm charts with a new `values` field under `charts`.
 The Zarf configuration itself would also change to allow Go templating of values in Zarf actions instead of being injected into the environment like Zarf Variables are today.
-Zarf `files` and `manifests` would also implement Go templating to be able to take advantage of values as well.
+Zarf `files` and `manifests` would also optionally implement Go templating to be able to take advantage of values as well.

 To set these values new `package.[deploy|remove].values` configuration options would be added to the Viper config and a new `-f`/`--values` flag would be added to the CLI to allow values files to be specified on `zarf package deploy`, `zarf package remove` and `zarf dev deploy`.
 For now, the `--set` flag would remain as it is for Zarf Variables though eventually we may want to deprecate it and align to the [Helm `--set` syntax](https://helm.sh/docs/intro/using_helm/#the-format-and-limitations-of---set) with the values specified setting Zarf Values instead of Zarf Variables.
 Zarf `actions` would also add a new `setValues` field that would allow setting values from an action similar to `setVariables`.